xster/flutter-wiki/Linting-Flutter-apps-for-Chrome-OS.md

 warning • This hardware feature is not supported on Chrome OS • android/app/src/main/AndroidManifest.xml:4:33 • unsupported_chrome_os_hardware
 ```

+### For what version of Flutter?

+Currently, you'll need to be on the tip-of-tree of Flutter to try this out.
+This will likely graduate shortly to the `dev` channel, and later, to `beta` and `stable`.

+`flutter channel master && flutter upgrade`

 ### How do I enable this?

 To turn this on for your Flutter app, create an file named `analysis_options.yaml`